What can happen in 10 Days? Annika and the 10-day free trial

 by Laura Gordon || 23 August 2018

-Perhaps you’ve seen our videos, checked out our website, and read some of our testimonials, but you’re still on the fence about the 10-day free trial.
+Perhaps you’ve seen our videos, checked out our website, and read some of our parent reviews, but you’re still on the fence about the 10-day free trial.
 How much can a child really learn in 10 days, anyways?
 Can reading practice really be fun and easy, when it’s been a struggle for months or years?
 Does this program really work?

 We know it can be hard to try one more thing, especially after months or years of reading struggles.
 So what can you really expect in a 10-day free trial?
 To answer that question, we did a 10-day trial with six-year-old Annika.
 Below, we offer a day-to-day journal from her lessons.

 Meet Annika and Talen: A Story of Reading Frustration

 Before starting our free trial, Annika was desperate to learn to read.
 Her mother, Talen, had spent the summer teaching Annika, but reading practice had become a daily battle, with tears all around.
 Both Talen and Annika were tired of the frustration, and they were both open to trying something new.
 When I asked if they would be guinea pigs for the Easyread blog, they were both excited about the opportunity.

 Ending the Nightly Battle: Annika and the 10-day Free Trial